SireDestiny/Cloud-Engineering-projects/README.md

 - Modified the GitHub workflow to trigger on every push to the master branch.
 - The workflow runs jobs such as build, test and publish.
 Then, it uploads the bicep template as artifacts.
 - It uses bicep to deploy infrastructure and publish a webapp.
-- It downloads published files and bicep templates, it logs in to Azure to deploy the webapp.
+- It downloads published files and bicep templates, and it logs in to Azure to deploy the webapp.
 - Finally, it publishes the website to Azure App Service (WebApp).